Azure/azure-sdk/docs/policies/reviewprocess.md

 If after an API Sign Off session the Architecture Board approves the release of the API, the SDK Team will add the comment “APPROVED FOR RELEASE” to the issue requesting for the Sign Off review.
 The service team will need to create an issue using the template “Record of Architecture Board Approval for Release” to indicate that the library has gone through all the required reviews for release.
 The release manager will ask for a link to this GitHub issue for confirmation.

+## Getting Approval for Small, Targeted Changes and Bug Fixes

+For small or targeted changes and bug fixes which modify APIs, the architect in each language can review and sign off without a combined/central review.
+We highly recommend doing this review as early as possible.
+This should be done on GitHub by opening an issue with links to API diffs.
+Include all architects as reviewers.
+In some cases it makes sense for small changes to the API to be batched for efficiency.
+If a language architect determines there is a need for a deeper discussion, then a meeting with that architect should be scheduled to have that conversation.
+If it’s a cross language discussion, then a board meeting should be scheduled.

+Remember that **all** changes to an API must be approved by the language architect before release.

 ## Tracking API Changes That Need to be Reviewed